Skip to main content

 About

-We want to understand how motor and visual systems develop across the lifespan, especially in clinical populations like Autism Spectrum Disorder.
+The Motor & Visual Development Laboratory studies how motor and visual systems develop across the lifespan.
+We want to understand how the development of these systems might differ in neurodivergence (e.g., autism, ADHD, DCD/dyspraxia) compared to typical development.
 Movements like balancing, walking, and reaching rely heavily on efficient integration of visual information into motor plans.
 Inefficient visuomotor integration can cause problems with functional movement.
 We want to understand the mechanisms involved in visuomotor integration, the effect they have on functional ability, and what supports or interventions can help with accommodation and inclusion.

 We have a variety of opportunities for members of the community or U-M affiliates to engage with the lab.